Frequently Asked Questions

-- We own the DVD, so do we still need a license to view or show it in public?
+Q We show audiovisual content that we have purchased on DVD or rented through our online streaming service subscription.
+Do we still need a license to view or show it in public?

-- Yes.
-The location requires a license regardless of who owns the audiovisual work.
-While you may own the actual DVD, you are only granted the right to view it in your home, not to perform it in public.
+A Yes.
+The location requires a license regardless of who owns the content.
+While you may have rented, borrowed, or purchased an audiovisual program, you are only granted the right to view it for personal, private use, not to perform it in public.

-- No. The educational exemption is narrowly defined and applies to non-profit academic institutions that only utilize films in instruction, not when the film is used for entertainment purposes.
+A No. The educational exemption is narrowly defined and applies to non-profit academic institutions that only utilize films in instruction, not when the program is used for entertainment purposes.

-- Yes.
-Exhibition of works via closed-circuit transmissions are considered public performances.
-Any non-advertiser supported channels or services require a license.
+A Yes.
+Exhibition of audiovisual works via closed-circuit transmissions are considered public performances.
+Any non-advertiser supported channels or services also require a license.

 If you have any further questions, please don’t hesitate to contact the MPLC at (800) 462-8855 or contact us.